nmshd/documentation/_docs_use-cases/use-case-transport-reject-relationship-reactivation.md

 ## On Success

 - Rejects the reactivation of the Relationship requested by the peer
-- Returns the Relationship the reactivation was rejected of
+- Returns the Relationship for which the reactivation was rejected

 ## On Failure